Accessibility

 The aforementioned three browsers have been used in certain questions for reasons of breadth and variety.

-We ran automated testing using Wave WEBAIM and Little Forest then manual testing that included:
+We ran automated testing using AXE Devtools and then manual testing that included:

 • Spell check functionality;